 Related Peanut Butter Banana Sushi

 As with most snacks that contain peanut butter, you can easily swap other kinds of nut butter and nut butter alternatives.
 Almond butter and cashew butter are both delicious too!
 For a nut-free alternative, try sun butter made from sunflower seeds or wow butter made form soy.
-You could also use cream cheese if your kid is just not a fan of any nut butter.
+You could also use cream cheese if your kid is just not a fan of any nut butter or use hummus like we did with this Olympic Torch snack.

 Peanut Butter Strawberry Banana Owl Kid’s Snack

 So tell me what other kinds of fun animal graham crackers would you like me to create?
-Does your kid have a favorite animal we could make together?
+Does your kid have a favorite animal we could make together into a quick and easy recipe?